 Performance optimization.
 AI defaults to "what works," not "what's fast."
 For tight inner loops or large-world games, profile what's generated and ask AI to optimize specific functions.

-Step 5: Use search-and-replace edits, not regeneration
+Step 5: Use targeted edits, not regeneration

 Instead of: